AquaBera/docs/Product-Suite/Automated-Liquidity-Manager/Managing-Positions-FAQs/README.md

 ### **Q8: How do I earn additional rewards from gauges?**

 If the vault is gauge-enabled within **Berachain's PoL**, you can earn $BGT rewards.
-You don't have to do anything extra; simply deposit into the gauge-enabled vault.
-The ALM manages the rest.
+All you need to do is take the receipt (LP) token from your AquaBera deposit, and stake it into the vault.
+POL vaults can be found here:https://hub.berachain.com/vaults/
 ### **Q9: Can the ALM protect me from impermanent loss?**

 It **reduces** the likelihood of severe impermanent loss by aligning liquidity with your deposit token preference and avoiding unnecessary swaps.
 However, no solution can **fully** eliminate impermanent loss in DeFi if price ratios move significantly.